 - Step 1: Click the Browse button to locate the update file for the device, or enter the exact path in "New Romfile Location" field. - Step 2: Click the UPGRADE button to complete.

 4.6.4 SysRestart

-Choose "Maintenance→SysRestart", you can select to restart the device with current settings or restore to factory default settings in the screen (shown in Figure 4-46).
+Choose "Maintenance - SysRestart", you can select to restart the device with current settings or restoring to its factory default settings in the screen (shown in Figure 4-51).

 4.6.5 Diagnostics